JoostVisser/fortune-slip-generator/data/please_read_me.txt

 How to use
 ----------
+Ubuntu: Run `./fortune_generator` from the command line
-Double-click 'fortune_generator' (or 'fortune_generator.exe' on Windows)
+Windows: Double-click 'fortune_generator.exe'

+Help is available by running `./fortune_generator --help`

 How to add your own fortunes